-New BMW iNEXT 2021: specs and on-sale date
+New BMW iNEXT 2021: specs and on-sale date for electric SUV

 BMW Vision iNEXT styling

-Several key changes have been made to the design since the concept was unveiled: the rear suicide doors have made way for conventional ones, and the grille has shrunk in size and been joined by an extra air intake.
+Several key changes have been made to the design since the concept was unveiled: the rear-hinged back doors have made way for conventional ones, and the grille has shrunk in size and been joined by an extra air intake.
 Meanwhile the B-pillar has been reintroduced, and the concept’s Audi e-tron-style rear-view cameras have been replaced with conventional door mirrors.

-Initially, the Vision iNEXT concept took its inspiration from the BMW X7, boasting upright gills at each corner of the front apron and a ‘Streamflow’ window line designed to mark out the car as an ‘i’ vehicle.
+Initially, the Vision iNEXT concept took its inspiration from the BMW X7, boasting upright 'gills' at each corner of the front apron and a ‘Streamflow’ window line designed to mark out the car as an ‘i’ vehicle.

 The blanked-off grille was intended to show that the Vision iNEXT concept was an electric car, simultaneously housing many of the sensors required for the level 3 autonomous driving features BMW is targeting for 2021.
 It’s not yet clear if these will be relocated by the time the production model is signed off.

 The hot and cold-weather testing images released by BMW give nothing away about the iNEXT’s interior design, so we’ve only got the concept’s layout to inform us for now.
 That car included all manner of amazing features, such as a steering wheel that collapses into the dashboard when the car is in autonomous mode, and touch-sensitive panels built into the fabric of the rear seats.
 These would allow passengers to control minor functions like the audio volume, but there’s little chance they’ll appear in the production car.

 The BMW i4 – a premium four-door coupe – is set to use the same platform, and will support a maximum battery size of 120kWh, for a range of 435 miles.
-The iNEXT is a larger vehicle, and BMW says it will achieve an official range in excess of 373 miles.
+The iNEXT is a larger vehicle, and BMW says it'll achieve an official range in excess of 373 miles.
 The platform for the iNEXT will support petrol, diesel and plug-in hybrid vehicles, too.